githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 Nice job!
 Something changed on this repo when you added the "WIP" command.
-Let's get more familiar with how an app works before we explore those changes.
+Let's try to get more insight into our app before we look at those changes.

 ## Breaking down the WIP app components